titipong7/roundcubemail-eai-login-thnicf/README.md

 ATTENTION
 ---------
-This is just a snapshot from the GIT repository and is **NOT A STABLE version of Roundcube**.
+1. This is just a snapshot from the GIT repository and is **NOT A STABLE version of Roundcube**.
 It's not recommended to replace an existing installation of Roundcube with this version.
 Also using a separate database for this installation is highly recommended.

+2. This is a modified version by [THNIC foundation](https://xn--42cl2bj2hxbd2g.xn--12cfi8ixb8l.xn--o3cw4h/) to make a Roundcube Webmail can loging by using EAI (Email Address Internationalization) focus on Thai language.

 INTRODUCTION
 ------------